craftcms/docs/docs/cloud/domains.md

 project-my-handle-environment-b62dec18.preview.craft.cloud
 ```

 To find your preview domain, click the globe icon next to any environment in the project navigation menu.
-If you don't see this icon, it’s likely because it hasn’t been [deployed](deployments.md) yet!
+If you don’t see this icon, it’s likely because it hasn’t been [deployed](deployments.md) yet!

 ::: tip
 Changing the handle of a project or environment may take a moment to update in our routing layer.
 If you have other services that rely on a consistent hostname (say, for the delivery of webhooks), consider temporarily pointing a [subdomain](#subdomains) at the environment.